 There was no air conditioning on the sets, meaning it would often become very hot.
-The hedge maze set was stifling; actors and crew would often strip off as much of the heavy clothing they were wearing as quickly as they could once a shot was finished.
+The hedge maze set was stifling.
+Actor, actress, and crew would often strip off as much of the heavy clothing they were wearing as quickly as they could once a shot was finished.

-Outtakes of the shots of the Volkswagen Beetle traveling towards the Overlook Hotel at the start of the film were "plundered" by Ridley Scott (with Stanley Kubrick's permission) when he was forced to add the "happy ending" to the original release of Blade Runner (1982).
-Of course none of the shots used in Blade Runner were ones that included the car.
+Outtakes of the shots of the Volkswagen Beetle travelling towards the Overlook Hotel at the start of the film were "plundered" by Ridley Scott (with Stanley Kubrick's permission) when he was forced to add the "happy ending" to the original release of Blade Runner (1982).
+Of course, none of the shots used in Blade Runner (1982) were ones that included the car.

-Stephen King got the idea for The Shining while his family were staying at the Stanley Hotel in Estes Park, Colorado.
-They were the last guests before it shut down for the Winter.
+Stephen King got the idea for the book while his family were staying at the Stanley Hotel in Estes Park, Colorado.
+They were the last guests before it shut down for the winter.
 He saw a group of nuns leaving the hotel, and it got him thinking that the place had suddenly become godless.
-The King family stayed in Room 217, the haunted room in the novel but Room 237 in the film; a fire hose also resembled a snake (which doesn't appear in the film but does in The Shining (1997) TV mini-series), and King had already been playing around with a story idea about a boy with ESP, so he combined the two plotlines.
+The King family stayed in Room 217, the haunted room in the novel, but Room 237 in the film.
+A fire hose also resembled a snake (which doesn't appear in the movie, but does in The Shining (1997) television miniseries), and King had already been playing around with a story idea about a boy with ESP, so he combined the two plotlines.

 According to Vivian Kubrick in her "making of", Stanley Kubrick's secretary spent weeks, if not months, typing dozens of pages "All work and no play makes Jack a dull boy" for the scene where Wendy discovers those pages that Jack has been typing.

-According to Variety magazine, the film took almost 200 days to shoot.
-However, according to assistant editor Gordon Stainforth, it took much more, nearly a year.
-The film was originally supposed to take 17 weeks, but it ultimately took 51.
-Because the film ran so long, Warren Beatty's Reds (1981) and Steven Spielberg's Raiders of the Lost Ark (1981) were both delayed as they were both waiting to shoot in Elstree Studios.
+According to Variety Magazine, the film took almost two hundred days to shoot.
+However, according to Assistant Editor Gordon Stainforth, it took much more, nearly a year.
+The film was originally supposed to take seventeen weeks, but it ultimately took fifty-one.
+Because the film ran so long, Reds (1981) and Raiders of the Lost Ark (1981) were delayed, as they were waiting to shoot in Elstree Studios.

 Jack tells Lloyd in the bar that Danny once messed around with his work papers.
 This mirrors an event in Stephen King's life, when his son once started playing around with his writing notes.
 He felt like killing him.

-Stanley Kubrick's perfectionism extended to insisting that the actors be on set to be measured for the lighting of the scene, something that is normally done with stand-ins.
-Jack Nicholson claimed that Kubrick was the only director he ever worked with who required the actual cast members to pose for the lighting, which required that they arrive on set hours earlier than usual.
+Stanley Kubrick's perfectionism extended to insisting that the cast members be on-set to be measured for the lighting of the scene, something that is normally done with stand-ins.
+Jack Nicholson claimed that Kubrick was the only director he ever worked with who required the actual cast members to pose for the lighting, which required that they arrive on-set several hours earlier than usual.

-The making-of documentary shot by Vivian Kubrick shows that the hedge maze set, while nowhere near as large as the maze in the film (which was mostly a matte painting), was still large and complex enough to require a detailed map.
-In the commentary for her documentary, she notes that many crew members really got lost in the maze, dryly noting that it now reminds her of the lost-backstage scene in This Is Spinal Tap (1984).
+The "Making-of" documentary shot by Vivian Kubrick shows that the hedge maze set, while nowhere nearly as large as the maze in the film (which was mostly a matte painting), was still large and complex enough to require a detailed map.
+In the commentary for her documentary, she notes that many crew members really got lost in the maze, dryly noting that it now reminds her of the lost backstage scene in This Is Spinal Tap (1984).

 Despite receiving generally unfavorable reviews upon its initial release, the film is today regarded as one of the best horror movies ever made.
-In 2001, it was ranked 29th on AFI's '100 Years...100 Thrills' list.
-In 2003, Jack Torrance was named the 25th greatest villain on the AFI's '100 Years...100 Heroes and Villains' list.
-The film was named the scariest film of all time by Channel 4 in 2003, and Total Film had it as the 5th greatest horror film in 2004.
-Bravo TV placed it 6th on their list of the 100 Scariest Movie Moments in 2005.
-In addition, film critics Kim Newman and Jonathan Romney both placed it in their all-time top ten lists for the 2002 Sight and Sound poll.
+In 2001, it was ranked twenty-ninth on AFI's '100 Years...100 Thrills' list.
+In 2003, Jack Torrance was named the twenty-fifth greatest villain on the AFI's '100 Years...100 Heroes and Villains' list.
+The film was named the scariest film of all time by Channel 4 in 2003, and Total Film had it as the fifth greatest horror film in 2004.
+Bravo TV placed it sixth on their list of the 100 Scariest Movie Moments in 2005.
+In addition, film critics Kim Newman and Jonathan Romney placed it in their all-time top ten lists for the 2002 Sight and Sound poll.